MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-enhanced-management-managed-identity.md

     For more information, see [Monitor Azure Local with Azure Monitor Insights](./monitor-hci-single-23h2.md).

-- **Protection of VM workloads via Azure Site Recovery** - You can protect your business critical VM workloads running on Azure Local instance by replicating the VMs using the Azure Site Recovery agent which is deployed as an Arc for Server extension.
-The Azure Local instance managed identity is used to download a key credential file from Azure.
+- **Protection of VM workloads via Azure Site Recovery** - You can protect your business critical VM workloads running on Azure Local by replicating the VMs using the Azure Site Recovery agent which is deployed as an Arc for Server extension.
+The Azure Local managed identity is used to download a key credential file from Azure.
 This file lets the agent know which service to talk to and which Recovery services vault to communicate with.
-This mechanism allows us to scope the access to the Recovery services vault to only the applicable Azure Local instances.
+This mechanism allows us to scope the access to the Recovery services vault to only the applicable Azure Local machines.

     The Arc for Server extension uses the cluster managed identity to download the key credential file to every node of the system.
 If a new node is added to your system, Azure Local automatically triggers the installation of Arc for Server extension for Azure Site Recovery on the new node.
 In the absence of managed identity, this was previously a manual step that required you to install the agent to each node that was added to the system.